mdbergmann/cl-gserver/README.md

 most robust.
 Where SBCL and CCL were struggling you could throw anything at ABCL and it'll cope with it.
 I'm assuming that this is because of the massively battle proven Java Runtime.

-### Version history

-**Version 1.7.2:** allowing to choose the dispatcher strategy via configuration

-**Version 1.7.1:** added possibility to create additional and custom dispatchers.
-I.e. to be used with `tasks`.

-**Version 1.7.0:** added tasks abstraction facility to more easily deal with asynchronous and concurrent operations.

-**Version 1.6.0:** added eventstream facility for building event based systems.
-Plus documentation improvements.

-**Version 1.5.0:** added configuration structure. actor-system can now be created with a configuration.
-More configuration options to come.

-**Version 1.4.1:** changed documentation to the excellent [mgl-pax](https://github.com/melisgl/mgl-pax)

-**Version 1.4:** convenience macro for creating actor.
-See below for more details

-**Version 1.3.1:** round-robin strategy for router

-**Version 1.3:** agents can be created in actor-system

-**Version 1.2:** introduces a breaking change

-`ask` has been renamed to `ask-s`.

-`async-ask` has been renamed to `ask`.

-The proposed default way to query for a result from another actor should be an asynchronous `ask`. `ask-s` (synchronous) is of course still possible.